shraddhamhatre113/Javascript-final-project/README.md

 ## How to play?
 * First you will be asked to select the first pokemon for the first player.
 The player will select his/her favorite Pokemon from the table by providing the pokemon number.Please give the attention to other characteristics of the Pokemon.It plays crucial role while defending.
-* later you will be presented with 19 20 skills which Pokemon can learn.Make sure you have enough capacity to buy the skills.
+* later you will be presented with 20 skills which Pokemon can learn.Make sure you have enough capacity to buy the skills.
 * Above two steps will be applicable for second player.
 * Player 1 will get first chance to attack on Player 2 and vice versa.
 * During the battle, Pokemon's health and magic are constantly reducing and this will affect selection of the skill as the game progresses.
-* It might happen the skill that you selected requires more magic than available.In that case you will be prompted with the message and attack will be wasted
+* It might happen the skill that you selected requires more magic than available.In that case you will be prompted with the message and attack is wasted
 * The game will end when one of the Pokemon losses his health to zero then another Pokemon will be declared as winner.
 * Incase, both the Pokemon's are run out of magic and health still there, then the pokemon with the highest health will be the winner.